 - Tetramers bind to T cell receptors via three MHC/peptide monomers.^{3,4} Therefore the minimal recommended peptide exchange percentage should be 75%.
 The QuickSwitchTM Tetramer concentration is 50 μg/mL, measured by MHC monomer content.
-Depending on the T cell receptor affinity towards the MHC/peptide complex, cell stainings require 0.5 ng to 2 μg tetramer per reaction.^{5,6} - 2.
-This current protocol uses a magnet to pellet the beads.
+Depending on the T cell receptor affinity towards the MHC/peptide complex, cell stainings require 0.5 ng to 2 μg tetramer per reaction.^{5,6} - This current protocol uses a magnet to pellet the beads.
 It is possible to pellet by centrifugation using a plate holder or by suction using filter plates.
 The user will then have to modify the protocol accordingly. - 3.
 Most of peptides are soluble in DMSO.
 However some highly basic or acidic peptides may precipitate in DMSO and would require alternative buffers. - 4.
 The final peptide concentration is 20 μM in this assay.
 The user may want to test higher or lower peptide concentrations as well.
 Higher concentrations may increase the percentage of peptide exchange but have the risk to trigger tetramer aggregation.
 In some cases, working with concentrations lower than 20 μM may be beneficial. - 5.
-The Reference Peptide binds to HLA-A24:02 with high affinity and typically undergoes a > 95% exchange when used at a final 20 μM solution (see Table 4).
-It can be included in the test for confirming that the QuickSwitchTM procedure has been correctly followed. - 6.
+The Reference Peptide can be included as a positive control for peptide exchange.
+As an example, the high affinity binding HLA-A11:01 Reference Peptide typically undergoes a > 90% exchange when used a final 20 μ M solution (see Table 4). - 6.
 Tetramers obtained by peptide exchange are used directly for cell staining.
 However, the user may want to dialyze the tetramers to remove excess peptide, which may interfere with staining or cause tetramer aggregation.
 MBL recommends simultaneous staining of class I tetramer with anti-CD8 and other antibodies for 30 minutes at room temperature. - 7.
 Avidity of peptide-exchanged tetramers will depend on the percentage of peptide exchange.
 Classical tetramers made with monomers generated by folding always present 100% specific peptide and therefore display maximal avidity. - 8.
-The sequence of the HLA-A24:02 reference peptide is irrelevant.
+The sequence of the HLA-A11:01 reference peptide is irrelevant.
 Exchanged tetramers generated with this peptide can therefore be used as negative controls in tetramer T cell stainings.